Virtual Education Center

 Distance learning can be a great alternative to students who do not have the time or ability to get to a campus classroom.
 Online learning provides the opportunity for those students who enjoy working independently.
 Many students have reported learning more in online classes than in the traditional classroom setting.

-But distance learning is not for everyone.
+Distance learning is not for everyone.
 The methods of teaching differ greatly from traditional classroom courses in terms of how the material is presented and the nature of the interaction among class members.
 You may find that distance learning is not compatible with your learning style.

 Is Distance Learning Is Right For You?